What is IP2SG?

 IPOS will endeavour to ensure that essential services continue with the least possible disruption or delay.

-In the event that the EOS is unavailable for an extended period of time, a message will be placed on the IPOS website and the IP2SG website.
-Under these circumstances, you are encouraged to submit date-sensitive transactions by hand to the Registry.
-Please file a paper copy of your submission or the form (available here).
+In the event that the electronic online system is unavailable for an extended period of time, a message will be placed on the IPOS website and the IP2SG website on the mode of submission and payment.

 Please note that it remains your responsibility to ensure that deadlines are met.
 Unless otherwise notified, you should assume that the deadlines continue to apply.
 You are encouraged to address important deadlines ahead of time to minimise the risk of affecting your interests or your clients' interests.

 IPOS Facilities to Assist in Online Filing via the EOS

-How will IPOS assist us if we do not have the necessary resources to do online filing via EOS?
+How will IPOS assist us if we do not have the necessary resources to do online filing via the electronic online system?

 - Self-Help Facilities

 IPOS has a computer workspace with a scanner, Adobe PDF Writer software and a CD-R/DVD-R Writer for conversion of paper documents into digital format.
 The terminal may also be used for online filing via EOS and electronic media preparation.

 - Service Bureau

 A service bureau will be available to assist applicants in converting their paper documents to an electronic format.
 Paper documents will be scanned and submitted for applicants at a fee.
 Applicants will be notified to collect their paper documents.

 In order to make use of the service bureau, please submit a Service Bureau Request Form (available here) with your paper documents to the Registry or through the Patents Deposit Box (for patent-related filings only) with the relevant fees and service bureau charges.

 The Patents Deposit Box is available at IPOS’ office to receive patent submissions after our hours of business, which can be used for the following patent-related submissions:

 IP2SG Search Feature